 The Reserve Forces make up approximately one sixth of our Armed Forces personnel and as such are integral to protecting the nation’s security at home and overseas, particularly providing capability in specialist areas such as medical and cyber.

-Reservists are currently supporting operations worldwide including in Afghanistan, Northern Iraq, Cyprus, Bosnia and Herzegovina.
+Reservists are currently supporting operations worldwide including in Afghanistan, Iraq, Bahrain, Estonia, South Sudan, Cyprus and Somalia.

 However, the contribution they make to our Armed Forces often goes unrecognised.
 As such an annual Reserves Day was created to highlight and recognise the valuable contribution Reservists make to our Armed Forces.

 In 2018, Reserves Day is being celebrated on Wednesday 27 June.

 Reservists are everywhere, but you might not know it.
 So on Reserves Day, our Reservists wear their uniform in their civilian life – here are some from the last few years!
 Keep an eye out for them this year.